Union High School (Camas, Washington): Campus

 The Union High School Campus has five different site-built buildings which house the four different academic academies and the Student Commons, and a large modular unit.
 The five campus buildings are the Leadership and Business building (100), the Engineering and Environmental Sciences building (200), International Studies and Athletics building (300), the Visual and Performing Arts building (400), and the Student Union (500).
 The last building (600) is a multi-use building housing such programs as American Sign Language and Dance.
 Each building excluding the Student Union contains the basic core classes including math, general science, and English.
 Each building also contains specialty classes specific to that building.

 Every classroom throughout all the buildings has a common set of technology resources installed, including a video projector, a document camera, and speech amplification system for teachers.

 Union High School also features wireless hot spots which cover the entire campus.
 Students can use the campus Wi-fi system to connect to their student district computer account, and access school computer resources, to work on school assignments without the need to check into a school computer lab.

-Academics

-Union follows the Small Learning Communities model of learning environment.
-Students may choose a thematic focus community, such as performing arts or math and sciences, which allows them to better focus on areas of interest.

-UHS Band
+Performing Arts

-The Union High School Band Program is directed by Adam Morrell and Timothy Siess.
-Since its first year with 120 students, the program has grown to serve over 200 students and offers a wide variety of musical opportunities.
-The program includes Concert Band, Symphonic Band, 2 Jazz Ensembles (I & II), Percussion Ensemble, Chamber Music/Wind Ensemble, Football Band, Basketball Band, Marching Band, Pit Orchestra, and instrument choirs.
-Students in the program are active in honors ensembles such as the Portland Youth Philharmonic, All-State and All-Northwest ensembles/orchestras.
+Since its first year with 120 students, the band program has grown to serve over 200 students and offers a wide variety of musical opportunities.
 Student-run ensembles and solos compete at state championships at Central Washington University every year, often winning 1st, 2nd, or 3rd place in the state.
 Union Band has won awards for being among the highest average GPA band programs in the state.
-The program's fundamental emphasis continues to be excellence on and off the stage.